stouffer/EvoGeoModules/manuscript/manuscript.md

 between species is accounted for, there is no significant relationship between spatial distance and species dissimilarity (Fig. 2A).
-Similarly, while distant networks are more dissimilar, the way shared species interact within them is also independent of spatial distance (Fig. 2B).
-The same trend exists for networks dissimilarity as a function of (cumulative) phylogenetic dissimilarity of hosts and parasites (Fig. 2C).
+Similarly, while distant networks are more dissimilar, the way shared species interact within them is also independent of spatial distance (Fig. 2B).Cumulative phylogenetic dissimilarity of hosts and parasites similarly increases network, but not interactionsl, dissimilarity
+(Fig. 2C).
 These results all support the conclusion that interactions do not vary in a way that is captured by evolutionary mechanisms or history.